Yes, we can insure you if you have had a stroke!

 The types and results of tests you have taken after your stroke are important.
 First is the CT or CAT scan (computerized axial tomography).
 This is a series of x-rays that shows whether there is bleeding in the brain and also whether your stroke was ischemic or the more serious hemorrhagic type.
 Life insurance companies are also interested in the results of an electrocardiogram (EKG or ECG) which will reveal any heart problems that contributed your stroke.

-Doctors and life insurance companies are also concerned with your blood work if you have had a stroke, to “help your doctor make choices about your treatment and to check for conditions that may cause symptoms similar to a stroke.”
+Doctors and life insurance companies are also concerned with your blood work, to “help your doctor make choices about your treatment and to check for conditions that may cause symptoms similar to a stroke.”
 Additionally, your life insurance company will consider the type of stroke you have had, the amount of damage that has occurred, any residual effects of your stroke and medications you are taking.

-We are very familiar with working stroke cases.
-Recently we were able to help one of our clients get a standard rate policy for $1,200,000.
+We are very familiar with helping clients that have had a stroke.
+Recently we were able to insure a client at a standard smoker rate on a life insurance policy for $1,200,000.
+This was a universal life insurance policy with Lincoln Financial.
 Our client was 64 years old and still smoked cigarettes.
 He had lost the use of the left side of his body but we were able to still get the standard tobacco offer.
+Other than the stroke and the fact that he was still a smoker, he was still healthy.
+He controlled his blood pressure, cholesterol, and had no diabetes.
+There were no instances of sleep apnea, asthma, or heart disease so we were lucky to have found him life insurance.

 Through our guidance, Ogletree Financial Services could easily save you thousands of dollars in life insurance premiums over the course of your policy.
 The intricacies of dealing with underwriters and impaired risk like stroke are best left to the experts.
 We can pair your unique risk with the right insurer, present that risk as favorably as possible and secure for you the policy you need at the lowest attainable cost.